 Managing ingestion for all services at the Agent level

-- Head-based Sampling: When no sampling rules are set for a service, the Datadog Agent automatically computes sampling rates to be applied in libraries, targeting 10 traces per second per Agent.
-The setting
+- Head-based Sampling: When no sampling rules are set for a service, the Datadog Agent automatically computes sampling rates to be applied for your services, targeting 10 traces per second per Agent.
+Change this target number of traces in Datadog, or set

 - Error Spans Sampling: For traces not caught by head-based sampling, the Datadog Agent catches local error traces up to 10 traces per second per Agent.
-The setting
+Change this target number of traces in Datadog, or set

 - Rare Spans Sampling: For traces not caught by head-based sampling, the Datadog Agent catches local rare traces up to 5 traces per second per Agent.
-The setting
+This setting is disabled by default.
+Enable the collection of rare traces in Datadog, or set

 Other Ingestion Reasons (gray) section of the pie chart represents other ingestion reasons which are not configurable at the Datadog Agent level.